Origin and History

 Service during the War

-In 1759, the corps was detached to the Hessian Brigade.
+In 1759, the corps (139 artillerymen with 18 engineers and miners) was detached to the Hessian Brigade.
 By then, there were nine 3-pdrs with the grenadier battalions, eight 6-pdrs and ten 12-pdrs with the battery and the artillery park.
 In June 1759, the regiment was part of the Allied Main Army under the command of the Duke Ferdinand of Brunswick.
-On August 1, the regiment took part in the Battle of Minden where part of it was deployed in the first line of the 6th column under Major-general von Toll and the other part, in Wangenheim's Corps between Kutenhausen and the Weser, in the first line of the infantry centre, escorted by the battalion of Schaumburg-Lippe-Bückeburg Infantry.
+On August 1, the regiment took part in the Battle of Minden where part of it was deployed in the first line of the 6th column under Major-General von Toll and the other part, in Wangenheim's Corps between Kutenhausen and the Weser, in the first line of the infantry centre, escorted by the battalion of Schaumburg-Lippe-Bückeburg Infantry.

 In 1760 and 1761, the principality also provided sixteen 1-pdr falconets, two with each infantry company, a total of 28 pieces, well horsed and manned; this was a major effort.

-By 1761, the park included 6 three-pdr and 4 twelve-pdr cannon, 2 eight-pdr and 4 thirty-pdr howitzers.
+By 1761, Count Wilhelm had managed to increase his artillery corps to 700 men (300 artillerymen, 250 stable masters, 150 infantrymen to serve the pieces) and 600 horses.
+The park included 6 three-pdr and 4 twelve-pdr cannon, 2 eight-pdr and 4 thirty-pdr howitzers.
 The artillery of the principality thus included all the calibres of the artillery of the major states.
 On March 7, during the siege of Kassel, Lieutenant Brameyer and his men, who were serving a battery, were attacked during a sortie of the defenders and were all killed or wounded while defending their artillery pieces.

 In 1762, when Count Wilhelm zu Schaumburg-Lippe was sent to take command of the Portuguese Army during the Spanish invasion of Portugal, he was accompanied by some engineers, miners and artillery men of this corps.
 They distinguished themselves at Fort St. Julien where an engineering school was established for the Portuguese Army.
 When the count returned to Bückeburg, Engineer-Captain Etienne remained in Portugal.